JoeySoprano420/Density-2/README.md

 You already have an Inno Setup script (setup.iss) for Density-2; append these Candy Wrapper additions so it installs alongside Density-2 and adds file-type actions.
 (If you prefer a separate installer, this block can be its own .iss.) (refer to setup.iss)

+Usage
+# From any folder (after install)
+candy file.asm        # assemble, link, run
+candy file.obj        # link, run
+candy program.den     # use Density-2 to emit asm/obj/exe, then run

+Flags:

+candy file.asm --keep  # keep temp build folder for inspection

+Extending beyond Density-2

+Candy Wrapper’s frontend hook is in try_density2_frontend().
+To add other languages, mirror that pattern:

+detect its compiler,

+ask it to emit .asm (preferred) or .obj,

+then reuse the same NASM/linker steps.

+Notes, gotchas, safety

+Run from a Developer Prompt (MSVC) or an LLVM/MinGW-configured shell so link.exe/lld-link/gcc and Windows SDK libs are reachable.

+Security: Running untrusted .asm/.obj is equivalent to running an unknown .exe.
+Only execute code you trust.

+Density-2 expectations: The README states Density-2 emits NASM and can assemble to PE; Candy uses that behavior.
+If your compiler’s CLI flags differ, Candy’s Density-2 probe tries both density2c and python density2_compiler.py and then searches for .exe/.asm/.obj artifacts next to the .den.

+Build it: (.spec file)

+pyinstaller CandyWrapper.spec

+Install PyInstaller (only once):

+pip install pyinstaller

+You can copy that .exe into bin\ next to your other tools.
+It already bundles Python, so you don’t need Python installed.

+Now when you build your installer:

+"C:\Program Files (x86)\Inno Setup 6\ISCC.exe" setup.iss

+…it will package CandyWrapper.exe and install it alongside your Density-2 compiler.
+Users can:

+Double-click .asm, .obj, or .den files to run instantly.

+Right-click “Run with Candy Wrapper.”

+Call CandyWrapper.exe myfile.asm from any shell.

+GUI Option

+If you like the candy_gui.py drag-and-drop window, freeze that as a separate EXE with PyInstaller:

+pyinstaller --onefile --windowed candy_gui.py

+Ship that as CandyWrapperGUI.exe and add it to your installer under [Files] + [Icons].

+After installing, .asm / .obj / .den double-click → runs instantly.

+No Python needed.

+Works wherever MSVC or LLVM or MinGW is available.

+Native Density-2 integration but plans are to extended by adding new front-ends in candywrapper.py.

+here’s the simplest way to turn your candywrapper.py into a single-file CandyWrapper.exe without even writing a spec file yourself.

+One-liner PyInstaller build

+From the folder where candywrapper.py lives:

+pip install pyinstaller  # only first time pyinstaller --onefile --console --name CandyWrapper candywrapper.py

+--onefile = bundle everything into one EXE.

+--console = leave a console window open (handy for assembly output).

+--name CandyWrapper = final exe name.

+PyInstaller will create:

+dist\CandyWrapper.exe

+Copy dist\CandyWrapper.exe into bin\ in your repo and update setup.iss to ship it.

+Optional: GUI version

+If you also want a drag-and-drop window without a console, just point at the GUI script:

+pyinstaller --onefile --windowed --name CandyWrapperGUI candy_gui.py

+PyInstaller will create:

+dist\CandyWrapperGUI.exe

+Ship that as well; your Inno Setup [Files] can include both EXEs.

+After you run one of those commands, you’re done — no Python needed on the target machine.
+Users can double-click .asm, .obj or .den files and Candy Wrapper instantly assembles, links, and runs them.